The Bible says in First Timothy 4:15, Meditate upon

 Paul said to Timothy, Meditate upon these things, give

 thyself wholly to them, that thy profiting may appear unto all.
-If you think
+If you think what

-we do.
-The influence that we have on other people is ultimately based upon what
+do.
+The influence that we have on other people is ultimately based upon what we

-we do.
+do.
 If you are not doing what you ought to do, then you are probably not

 meditating upon these things.